HostMonster Review

 Promotion | None |

 HostMonster is a web hosting brand owned by Newfold Digital.
-They offer shared Linux hosting (what nearly all starter website owners need) in three plans in addition to VPS and Managed servers.
+They offer shared hosting (what nearly all starter website owners need) in four plans in addition to VPS and Managed servers.
 Like most hosting companies, HostMonster also provides email, a website builder, and various complementary services to web hosting.

-Their data center is located in Provo, Utah within (what appears to be) the same facilities as their sister brand (see the Bluehost review).
-In fact, a large part of their brand is a copy of their Bluehost and JustHost brands.
+Their data center is located in Provo, Utah, within what appears to be the same facilities as Bluehost, their sister brand.
+In many ways, HostMonster is simply a copy of the Bluehost and JustHost brands.

-One of my oldest clients uses HostMonster, but until now I’ve never written anything about them.
-Here’s my HostMonster Hosting review – structured with pros & cons based on my experience both as a customer and consultant to a customer.
+One of my oldest clients uses HostMonster, but until now, I haven’t written about them.
+So, here’s my HostMonster Hosting review – complete with pricing, alternatives, and pros & cons based on my experience both as a customer and consultant.

 HostMonster Pricing